- The Systemic Shift Newsletter

 This work isn’t about striving for perfection or always being grounded.

-It’s about showing up fully, in all our humanity—with grief, fear, joy, and love—and co-creating networks that can hold the complexity of our emotions while fostering collaboration and resilience.
+It’s about showing up fully, in all our humanity with all the grief, fear, joy, and love and co-creating networks that can hold the complexity of our emotions.

 As we step into this practice, let’s keep some questions alive, such as: